 An independent study is a form of study initiated by the student for the purpose of expanding knowledge and/or skill in a particular area of interest.
 The work must be completed within the term of registration.
 Independent studies are not allowed for courses described in the catalog.
 In proposing an independent study, students work with a faculty evaluator to develop a learning contract that specifies the content and objectives of the study as well as the requirements and procedures for evaluation.
 The amount of credit to be earned for the study also is included in the learning contract.
-An independent study may be taken for two or four credits and is graded S/U (satisfactory/unsatisfactory) unless it fulfills a requirement for the student's major or minor.
+An independent study may be taken for one to four credits and is graded S/U (satisfactory/unsatisfactory) unless it fulfills a requirement for the student's major or minor.

 Directed study is the individual study of a course that is offered at the University.
 The directed study must be approved by the instructor, department chair or program director, and academic dean.
 Directed study is provided for students whose unusual circumstances prohibit taking a regularly scheduled course but who need the material of that course to satisfy a requirement.
 Availability of this faculty-directed learning experience depends on faculty time and may be limited in any given term and restricted to certain courses.
 Negotiation of learning activities for the course is conducted between the instructor and student and primarily involves individual learning.
 CORE 1000W The Reflective Woman, CORE 2000W The Reflective Woman and CORE 3990W Global Search for Justice may not be taken as directed study.

 Students interested in an internship must contact their program director or major department to determine program or major requirements for internships.